Basic Tips and Tricks we have learned about cooking pizza in a kamado, KJ or BGE.

 - Moist charcoal – charcoal stored outdoors in the paper bag will get moist.
 Try to store charcoal in a dry place.

-Balancing the heat:
+Balancing the heat/ internal setup:

 It is important to arrange the components inside of the kamado grill (BGE) to balance the heat.
 In a kamado grill (BGE) all the heat is generated below the cooking surface.
 The trick is to pass some of the heat around the pizza stone into the dome above the pizza.
 If you are lifting the dome to check the pizza, you lose the energy needed to balance the energy of the fire.
 Ceramic is really good at conveying heat.
 Do not put a pizza stone directly on top of a plate setter, it will burn the bottom of the pizza.
-You must create a thermal break that will not conduct heat.
+You must create a thermal break that does not conduct heat.
 The metal grate, large balls of foil, tiny flower pots, or spacers from a kiln should be placed between the pizza stone and the plate setter.
 Some other tips:

 - We have had good luck with the plate setter legs down, then a rack or spacers, then the pizza stone.
 Additional spacers are helpful to get the stone a little higher in the dome.
 An aluminum pizza pan or a foil circle under a pizza stone also does a great job of deflecting heat.
 A double rack is a great addition that allows flexibility between the top and bottom heat characteristics.